 WHAT DOES IT COST TO JOIN A PIPELINE TEAM?
 ARE THERE SCHOLARSHIPS?

 There is A LOT of misinformation out there about club soccer, so please take us as the source about our fees and not what others tell you.
 Costs vary drastically by team, age, level of play, and a team’s goals.
 Of course, we also offer our Pipeline Development Academy for much less.
 We also have need-based scholarship program HERE.
-For the club teams your son or daughter is trying out for, the total costs this year (2019-2020) are as follows:
+For the club teams your son or daughter is trying out for, CLICK HERE for the costs per year.

 WHO MAKES THE SELECTIONS AT TRYOUTS?
 WHO ARE THE COACHES?